Arlan-Z/Plus-Minus/README.md

 ![alt](./screenshots/rules.png)
 # Features
 New cheating Models(CM)
+Added Mood to CM
+Usage of their powers depends on Mood
-Added Mood to CM, If they are sad or angry will start use their powers About 15 different models
+About 15 different models
 Bot Vs Bot mode
 # Others